polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 - Define the steps in a custom training loop
 - Implement custom training loops using GradientTape
--Implement a custom training loop with data from TensorFlow Datasets
+- Implement a custom training loop with data from TensorFlow Datasets

 #### Week 3: Graph mode
 This week, you’ll learn about the benefits of generating code that runs in “graph mode”.
 You’ll take a peek at what graph code looks like, and you’ll practice generating this more efficient code automatically with TensorFlow’s tools, so that you don’t have to write the graph code yourself!